isaaceindhoven/GazeHub/docs/complete-install.md

 # Extract public key from private key
 openssl rsa -in private.key -outform PEM -pubout -out public.key
 ```

+!> Make sure the **private key** never leaves the machine it will be used on and the keys are added to the `.gitignore` file.

 ### GazeHub configuration
 Create a `gazehub.config.json` file in your project root with the following contents.